The Best VR Headsets in Canada

 How much does a VR headset cost on average?

-The price for VR headsets vary depending on what you’re looking for – the cheapest headsets are juscardboard and magnifying plastic sheets for little to no cost, while the high-end top of the line VR set-ups are upwards of over $1000.
+The price for VR headsets vary depending on what you’re looking for – the cheapest headsets are just cardboard and magnifying plastic sheets for little to no cost, while the high-end top of the line VR set-ups are upwards of over $1000.
 There are ways to experience VR no matter your budget.

 Where can I buy a VR headset in Canada?